SL-Mar/list-of-publications/README.md

 # Research Tools & Helper Projects

-A curated collection of research tools, utilities, and support projects designed for quantitative finance and AI development.
-This repository may occasionally differ from local versions depending on the current development stage and licensing restrictions.
+A working repository containing a curated collection of research tools, utilities, and support projects for quantitative finance and AI development.
+Repository contents may occasionally differ from local versions due to ongoing development cycles and licensing considerations.

 ## 📁 Repository Structure